Solution 263: Double Agent

-Solution 263: Double Agent, authored by Alhena Katsof and Dana Yahalomi, presents a methodology, manual, and performance offered as a culmination of efforts by the Office of Strategy and Protocol.
+Solution 263: Double Agent, authored by Alhena Katsof and Dana Yahalomi, was published in Sternberg Press in 2015.
+It presents a methodology, manual, and performance offered as a culmination of efforts by the Office of Strategy and Protocol.
 It contains the necessary tools to activate Debriefing Sessions and in doing so trains future Agents in a series of one-to-one exchanges gathered from work in the field.
 At its root, Debriefing Sessions explore the possibility that to activate art in the political field, an agent may be a double agent

 The manual includes contributions by Karen Archey and Janto Schwitters, and Jill Magid.

 Solution 263: Double Agent, was published in Sternberg Press in 2015, as part of the Solution Series, edited by Ingo Niermann and designed by Zak Group

 Rongwrong / Amsterdam (28.10.2015)

 Spielart Festival / Munich (01.11.2015)

 Kunsthalle Basel / Basel (03.11.2015)